All Creatures Great and Small (2020 TV series): Fourth series

 Set in 1940 during World War II, this series consists of six episodes plus a Christmas special.
 The Tristan Farnon character was not expected to appear because he is said to have enlisted in the Royal Army Veterinary Corps.
 One source added this information: "It was also announced that Woodhouse will be starring in horror film One of Us, the timing of which conflicted with ACGAS".
 Student vet Richard Carmody (James Anthony-Rose) joined the regular cast.

 Filming commenced on 3 March 2023 and reports in April indicated that the cast and crew had been seen in Grassington and in the North Yorkshire town of Thirsk.

 Advance information from the producers included this commentary:

 Picking up in springtime of 1940 with change on the horizon for everyone in Skeldale House.
 James and Helen wonder when the right time might be to start a family, not knowing whether or not James will be called up to serve in the RAF.
 Tristan's absence is felt by all, but no one more than Siegfried who attempts to hold the growing household, and himself, together as he braves this new world.
 Mrs Hall and Helen's friendship blossoms as they look to the future and new trainee veterinary student Richard Carmody arrives, causing complications in the house.

 Fifth series

 This series picks up during World War II and shows more of James's time in the RAF as well as the trials and tribulations he and Helen encounter bringing up their baby boy.
 Principal filming is on location in Grassington.

 RAF scenes were filmed at the Lincolnshire Aviation Heritage Centre museum in East Kirkby.
 The entire ensemble cast, including the newest regulars James Anthony-Rose and Callum Woodhouse who did not appear in the last series, as well as the show's stars Nicholas Ralph and Rachel Shenton reprise their roles.

 Sixth series

-Series six was announced concurrently with series five in February 2024.

-The sixth series will feature the entire cast reprising their roles for a further six episodes.
-The series will end with another Christmas special.
+Series six resumes in 1945 with the war coming to an end and life returning to normal.
+New characters include Gaia Wise as posh horse-lover Charlotte Beauvoir, and Jonathan Hyde as her father, General Beauvoir.